We are looking forward to meeting you!

 Our standard in-clinic appointment type for adults and teens with general orthopedic concerns.
 This could include physiotherapy to assist with sports & fitness issues, core training rehabilitation, and running assessments.
 Our appointments focus on manual therapy, corrective exercise and education for all types of orthopedic concerns.

-Orthopedic Physiotherapy - Pregnancy & Postpartum Fitness
+Pregnancy & Postpartum General Physiotherapy

 These appointments are "regular" physio designed for people who are pregnant or in the 0-18 mo post-partum period who have orthopedic concerns.